Changeover Analytics

 You tracked the total.
 You don't know what drove it.

 Every changeover ends with one number: total duration.
-It goes on the shift report, into a spreadsheet, onto a whiteboard.
-That number tells you whether the run was slow.
-It tells you nothing about why.
+Shift report, spreadsheet, whiteboard.
+It tells you the run was slow — not why.

 The same bottleneck, three times over.

-Not having task-level data doesn't hurt once.
-It hits at every review, every debrief, every week you can't explain the variance.
+Missing task-level data hits every review, every debrief, every week you can't explain variance.

 1